mayarassem9/E-com-group10/README.md

-#  BOOKERY Multi-Actor E-commerce System
+#  BOOKERY Multi-Actor E-commerce System.

 This is an  Ecommerce project that helps the users to buy and sell books .
 The frontend of the system is built using HTML, CSS, Bootstrap, JavaScript, and Ajax.